panStamp/uswap/README.md

 # uSWAP
-Micro SWAP stack for ESP8266
+Micro SWAP stack for MCU's connected to a panStamp modem via UART

 This library connects to a panStamp modem connected to the MCU UART.
 This library is not really like pyswap, the main differences being: